earlvanze/AMD-ROCm-Miner/Claymore/Readme!!!.txt

 - I mine ETH fork on my 2GB cards.
 For devfee miner tries to mine ETH and it fails because ETH cannot be mined on 2GB cards.
 - Use "-allcoins exp -allpools 1" options.

-- On dual mining, if one of my miners has 6 cards, with 2 dual mining and 4 single mining, is devfee 1% or 2%?
-  As soon as you enable dual mining, devfee is 2% for all cards.
-But you can start two miner instances and split cards between them to get 1% on first instance and 2% on second.

 - Miner freezes if I put cursor to its window in Windows 10 until any key is pressed.
 Sometimes miner freezes randomly until any key is pressed.
   You should make some changes in Windows: